CyberFlameGO/svnpython/Doc/library/sys.rst

    is at least 2\*\*31-1.
 The largest negative integer is ``-maxint-1`` --- the asymmetry results from the use of 2's complement binary arithmetic.

-.. data:: maxsize

-   The largest positive integer supported by the platform's Py_ssize_t type, and thus the maximum size lists, strings, dicts, and many other containers can have.

 .. data:: maxunicode

    An integer giving the largest supported code point for a Unicode character.
 The value of this depends on the configuration option that specifies whether Unicode characters are stored as UCS-2 or UCS-4.

-.. data:: meta_path

-    A list of :term:`finder` objects that have their :meth:`find_module` methods called to see if one of the objects can find the module to be imported.
-The :meth:`find_module` method is called at least with the absolute name of the module being imported.
-If the module to be imported is contained in package then the parent package's :attr:`__path__` attribute is passed in as a second argument.
-The method returns :keyword:`None` if the module cannot be found, else returns a :term:`loader`.

-    :data:`sys.meta_path` is searched before any implicit default finders or :data:`sys.path`.

-    See :pep:`302` for the original specification.

 .. data:: modules